pkgcore/pychroot/README.rst

 inside the chroot directory in addition to the standard bind mounts.
 See pychroot's help output for more options.

+When running on a system with a recent kernel (Linux 3.8 and on) and user namespaces enabled pychroot can be run by a regular user.
+Note that currently pychroot just maps the current user to root in the chroot environment.
+This means that recursively chown-ing the chroot directory to the user running pychroot should essentially allow that user to act as root in the pychroot environment.

 Implementation details
 ======================